IyiKuyoro/Feedreader/README.md

 Feedreader is an RSS that displays feeds from *Udacity Blog*, *CSS Tricks*, *HTML5 Rocks* and *Linear Digressions*.
 The purpose of this application is to practice writing jasmine tests for a front-end web application.

 # Getting Started
-You can view the live page :point_right: [Here](https://iyikuyoro.github.io/Feedreader/Feedreader/index.html).

-Or

-You can have a local copy by downloading the zipped folder.
-To play the game locally:
+You can have a local copy by downloading the zipped folder:
   1) Unpack the files on your local machine
   2) Ensure that all the unpacked files are located in one folder
   3) Locate the `index.html` file and launch it with any browser